marcospgp/tinyORM/README.md

 - Pre or post processing your objects, such as updating an `updated_at` timestamp before saving.
 - Introducing custom querying functionality.
 A storage engine can rely on and query against any fields that it constrains models using it to include.

+The included storage engines should be a good reference when writing a custom one.

 ### Higher level storage engines

 You can write storage engines that take any kind of extra information by wrapping them in a function.